mhamano/advanced-analytics-toolbox/docs/analysis/tukey.md

 # Turkey - Single factor
-Compares the means of all datasets to the mean of every other dataset
+Compares the means of all datasets to the mean of every other dataset.

 ## Screenshot
 ![tukey screenshot](./images/tukey_example1.png)